Every business needs someone to manage their books and finances!

 Accreditation and Certification

-Upon successful completion of each module, learners will receive an ICB Results Letter for that subject outlining the unit standards covered and the competencies achieved.
+On successfully completing each module, you will get an ICB Results Letter for that subject outlining the unit standards covered and the competencies achieved.

-On successful completion of all four modules, learners will receive a full transcript of results and the ICB will apply to FASSET on the learner’s behalf for the National Certificate: Bookkeeping to be awarded (NQF Level 3, SAQA ID 58375).
+On successful completion of all four modules, the ICB will apply to FASSET for you to be awarded the National Certificate: Bookkeeping (NQF Level 3, SAQA ID 58375).